AmateurInvestorChronicles/yahooWebScraper/README.md

 ### Instructions

-#### 1. Install selenium
+#### 1. Install python and selenium

+Download python from https://www.python.org/downloads/ and install it.
-Folow the instructions in https://selenium-python.readthedocs.io/installation.html.
+Folow the instructions in https://selenium-python.readthedocs.io/installation.html to install selenium.

-#### 2. Install gspread and oauth2client
+#### 2. Install gspread and oauth2client (optional, see below)

 `pip install gspread oauth2client`